 The head and shoulders pattern earns its reputation through documented performance.
 With an 81% success rate after neckline break, average declines of 16%, and clear rules for entry and exits, this pattern offers professional-grade trading opportunities backed by extensive research.

 Manual pattern detection across hundreds of pairs and multiple timeframes is impractical.
-ChartScout was built specifically to solve this problem - providing real-time head and shoulders detection across Binance, Bybit, KuCoin, and MEXC markets, with alerts delivered in under 20 seconds.
+ChartScout was built specifically to solve this problem, providing real-time head and shoulders detection across Binance, Bybit, KuCoin, and MEXC markets, with alerts delivered in under 20 seconds.
 Learn how alert-driven trading can transform your pattern recognition workflow.

 ChartScout monitors 1,000+ trading pairs across 4 major exchanges, detecting patterns before they complete.